-Recommendation The foundati on com plies The foundation does not comply and explains 2.3 Composition and organization of the board of directors 2.3.1 IT IS RECOMMENDED that the board of directors regularly assess and stipulate the competences that the board of directors is to possess in order to perform the tasks incumbent upon the board of directors as well as possible.
+Recommendation The foundati on com plies The foundation does not comply and explains the board of directors and the executive board, if any.
+2.3 Composition and organization of the board of directors 2.3.1 IT IS RECOMMENDED that the board of directors regularly assess and stipulate the competences that the board of directors is to possess in order to perform the tasks incumbent upon the board of directors as well as possible.
 Yes 2.3.2 IT IS RECOMMENDED that, with due respect of any right in the articles of association to make appointments, the board of directors ensures a structured, thorough and transparent process for selection and nomination of candidates for the board of directors.
 Yes 2.3.3 IT IS RECOMMENDED that members of the board of directors are appointed on the basis of their personal qualities and competences taking into account the collective competences of the board and when composing and nominating new members of the board the need for introducing new talent is weighed against the need for continuity and the need for diversity is considered in relation to commercial and grants experience, age and gender.
-Yes 2.3.4 IT IS RECOMMENDED that in the management review in the annual report and on the commercial foundation's website, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member: Yes For brevity, we have included on the website: the name and position of the member, - the name and the position the age and gender of the member, - short bio with focus on relevant competencies date of original appointment to the board whether the member has been re-elected, and expiry of the current election period, - link to their LinkedIn profiles in respect to details of their fur- ther positions any special competences possessed by the member,
+Yes 2.3.4 IT IS RECOMMENDED that in the management review in the annual report and on the commercial foundation's website, there is an account of the composition of the board of directors, including its diversity, and that the following information is provided on each board member: The Rules of Procedure §2.4 use "and/or" instead of "and".
+For brevity, we have included on the website: the name and position of the member, - the name and the position the age and gender of the member, - short bio with focus on relevant competencies date of original appointment to the board whether the member has been re-elected, and expiry of the current election period, - link to their LinkedIn profiles in respect to details of their fur- ther positions